Edbot Software and Bluetooth on Pi

 "The rev 1.2 Pi Model 3B lacks the flow control signals to the Bluetooth modem (we ran out of pins), but the rev 1.3 board drops the BT PCM interface and hooks up the flow control.
 I think what you are seeing is occasional data loss when the FIFOs overflow, something which is hard to avoid in all circumstances."

 What this means is that Pi Model 3B rev 1.2 will suffer this issue.
-If you have a Raspberry Pi Model 3B rev 1.3 then you're lucky and there should be no issue.
+If you have a rev 1.3 board then you're lucky and there should be no issue.
 You can find out the board revision using the following command in a terminal:

 As you can see, my Pi Model 3B is rev 1.2 - Ouch!!

 The solution is to use an inexpensive USB Bluetooth dongle with these boards.
 The USB interface is reliable and having a dedicated aerial for Bluetooth can only help.